 Famous Music Locations In London, England

 If you’re a popular music lover, you have to visit London at least once in your lifetime.
 After all, it’s home to many world-class music artists and the setting for several historic events.
-What’s more, it’s the live music capital of Europe, with far more legendary music venues that you can count.
-While some famous music locations are obvious, there are others that you might not realize are in London.
-With his in mind, here are some of the most important spots to see in London with a distinct musical connection.
+What’s more, it’s the live music capital of Europe, with far more legendary music venues than you can count.
+While some famous music locations are apparent, there are others that you might not realize are in London.
+With this in mind, here are some of the most important spots to see in London with a distinct musical connection.

 Abbey Road Crossing (credit: Randy Yagi)